Follower-Roller: Design Arrangements

 It is possible to use two circlips (snap-rings) to locate the support pin.

-The outer-ring should not touch the Follower.
+The outer-ring should not touch the inside face of the yoke..

 Stud Follower-Rollers and Form-Closed Cams